 Get there by public transport:

-From the main train station, you can reach the museum by foot within 10 – 15 minutes.
+From the Copenhagen Central Train Station, you can reach the museum by foot within 10 – 15 minutes.
 The closest public bus stop is “Stormbroen” (bus lines 1A, 2A and 9A (occasionally bus 26 and 37).

 How to find The National Museum of Denmark

 The National Museum is accommodated in Prinsens Palais, a royal palace from the 18th century.
 You will finde the museum at Frederiksholms Canal right in the heart of Copenhagen.

 Get there by car:

 You can find the nearest multistory car park at: